arialdomartini/arialdomartini.github.io/_posts/2026-02-20-pre-emptive-commit-comments.md

   When I code alone, I have to find an agreement with my own understading.
 It's equally challenging and it equally pays off.

-- **It's easier to focus**: together with the tests, the pre-emptive commit message is the coding session's center of gravity.
+- **It's easier to focus**: tests and commit message are the coding session's center of gravity.
 When the conversation or my thougths digress, the promise in the commit message is there to bring me back to the point.
   I'm less prone to lose focus.

+- **It sets a micro scope**: Before I used to ask myself: "*Should I stop coding now?
+How much is enough?
+Am I done yet?*".
+   Checking if I reached the planned goal is just easier.

 - **Simpler commit reviews**: I always review my changes before making them final.
 Instead of asking "*Well well well, let's find out, what